 “Americans whisper the word Alzheimer’s because their government whispers the word Alzheimer’s.
 And although a whisper is better than the silence…it’s still not enough.”

-When Seth Rogen gave a speech about his mother-in-law who was diagnosed with Alzheimer’s disease in her 50’s I was surprised.
+I was surprised to hear Seth Rogen give a speech about his mother-in-law, who was diagnosed with Alzheimer’s disease in her 50’s.
 It’s the sixth leading cause of death in the U.S. (and is emotionally and financially devastating to so many families) – yet it’s treated like another inevitable disease.
 I hung on to every word because I understood his pain.

 I remembered sitting outside with my grandma one summer and listening to stories about her life.
 I think I was 17.
 I definitely didn’t know then what was to come.
 I wasn’t aware of what could happen to a person, even if you love them.
 Even if they’re the most important person in the world to you.

 The comedian’s story in front of the U.S. Senate’s Appropriations Subcommittee on Labor, Health & Human Services was predictably funny, but still powerful.
-That committee is the one that’ll be looking at the economic effect of Alzheimer’s disease as well as how much money is going into research.
+That committee is the one that was supposed to look at the economic effect of Alzheimer’s disease as well as how much money is going into research.

 I was immediately grateful that he lent his celebrity to this cause and shared such a personal story.
 I was grateful that the C-SPAN video blew up online less than 24 hours after it was recorded.
 Honestly, if he wasn’t trying to make us laugh, I would have been crying all over my keyboard.

 All I could think about afterward was that sharing stories is so important to help others understand what’s important to you.